mojtabaimani/ovh-spark-submit/README.md

 file name of your jar file.
 Be aware that names of containers and files in Swift are case sensitive and the jar file in Swift should be in the same region that you mentioned in your openrc.sh file or OS_REGION_NAME environment variable.
-Using this feature is specially useful when you have a big jar file and slow internet connection and you run the cluster several times without any change in the jar file and thus you don't like to upload the jar file each time you run a Spark job.
+Using this feature is specially useful when you have a big jar file and slow internet connection and you run the cluster several times without any change in the jar file and thus you don't like to upload the same jar file each time you run a Spark job.
 For example:
 ```
 ./ovh-spark-submit \